 Willson died in New York City in 1915 on the street from a heart attack – while on a visit to raise new venture capital.

 He earned his nickname “Carbide,” by developing a method for the production of calcium carbide.
 This substance is harmless when dry but produces acetylene – an extremely flammable gas, when damped with water.
 With Wilson’s process, acetylene could be safely stored in the form of inert calcium carbide.

 Originally there were three buildings that included an acid condensation tower, a generating station and a dam.
 The acid condensation tower was destroyed by a fire so only the foundation remains today.
 When you visit, its the ruins of the former mill and part of the power station that are all that remain.

 The National Capital Commission bought his former summer home in 1979 – and today it is used as a conference centre by the Government of Canada,

 The hike could easily be done in an hour.
 But allow extra time to take in the beauty of the woods and the area round Meech Creek and the ruins.

 According to our guide, Katherine Fletcher, the ruins are a favourite hangout of nude sunbathers – despite being prohibited.
 If it affects your sensibilities, she suggests timing your visit for early in the day though I don’t know if it’s as much as a problem as it once was.

-From Ottawa, take Autoroute 5 north to the Old Chelsea Road exit.
+From Canada’s capital, Ottawa, take Autoroute 5 north to the Old Chelsea Road exit.
 Head west (left) on Old Chelsea Road through the village.
 Turn right before you reach Meech Lake and look for Parking Lot 11 at O’Brien Beach.
-It’s at the southeast tip of Meech Lake.
-It’s about a 30 – 35 minute drive from downtown Ottawa.
+It’s at the southeast tip of Meech Lake, about a 30 – 35 minute drive from downtown Ottawa.